Is Your Baby Getting Enough Breast Milk?

 What If You Want Extra Reassurance

 - A weigh-in.
-Routine weight checks with a midwife, health visitor, or pediatrician are the most reliable measure of adequate intake.
+Routine weight checks with a midwife, health visitor, or paediatrician are the most reliable measure of adequate intake.
 If you're between appointments and feeling unsure, many clinics will see you for a quick check.

 - A latch assessment.
 A lactation consultant or breastfeeding counsellor can watch a full feed and tell you what's actually transferring.
 This is one of the highest-leverage things you can do in the early weeks.